Free BCTF workshops about antiracism

 Participants experience what it is like to live and cope in another culture.
 After the simulation, presenters will facilitate a discussion with the participants on what assumptions or perceptions they made, and the behavior they witnessed about one another’s culture.
 Analysis of common ground and barriers between cultures will be explored.
 Other similar games and classroom activities will be provided in a handout package.

-- Incorporating Antiracist Education into BC's Revised Curriculum
+- Incorporating Antiracist Strategies into BC's Revised Curriculum

 This workshop looks at privilege in society and how the legacy of our colonial past has shaped our present.
 It provides some youth perspectives on racism in schools, and explores strategies to recognize and eliminate racism in society, classrooms, schools, and community.